Abhinav-21/Breast-Cancer-ML/README.md

 4. Receive detailed output reports that provide insightful information regarding the predicted outcomes.

-## Dependencies
+## Dependencies 🛠️

 The following dependencies are required to run the LifeSaver ML Models:

 - Python 3.7 or higher
-- NumPy
+- 🧮 NumPy
-- Pandas
+- 🐼 Pandas
-- Scikit-learn
+- 🤖 Scikit-learn

 Install the dependencies using the following command:

 ```bash
 pip install -r requirements.txt
 ```
-## License
+## License ⚖️

-This project is licensed under the MIT.
+This project is licensed under the ⚖️ MIT License.

-## Contact Us
+## Contact Us 📧
 For any inquiries or support, please contact me at abhiitiwarii0@gmail.com.

-Thank You ❤️
+### Thank You ❤️